HIV and Pregnancy

 Drugs used to treat HIV infection may cause side effects.
 Common side effects include nausea, diarrhea, headaches, and muscle aches.
 Less common side effects include anemia, liver damage, and bone problems such as osteoporosis.
 While unusual, drugs used to treat HIV may affect the development of the fetus.
 However, not taking medication greatly increases the chances of passing the virus to your fetus.

 Your viral load is the amount of HIV that you have in your body.

-Both a high viral load and a low number of CD4 cells mean there is a greater risk of passing HIV to your baby and a greater risk of you becoming sick.
-However, even if you have a low viral load, it is still possible to pass HIV to the baby.
+Both a high viral load and a low number of CD4 cells mean there is a greater risk of passing HIV to your fetus and a greater risk of you becoming sick.
+However, even if you have a low viral load, it is still possible to pass HIV to the fetus.

 If your partner also is infected with HIV, condoms help protect you and your partner from other infections.
 If your partner is not infected with HIV, in addition to using condoms, there are some drugs that partners can take that may decrease their risk of becoming infected.

 Having a cesarean delivery may carry extra risks if you are HIV positive.
 Women with low CD4 cell counts have weak immune systems, so they are at greater risk of infection after surgery.
 The incision may heal more slowly.
 Drugs to prevent infection are given during cesarean delivery.

 Babies who are born to HIV-positive mothers are tested for HIV several times in the first few months.
 The test looks for the presence of the virus in the baby’s blood.
 The baby has HIV infection if two of these test results are positive.
 The baby does not have HIV infection if two of these test results are negative.
 Another type of HIV test is done when the baby is 12–18 months old.